webdacjs/wikigeocode/README.md

 # wikigeocode

-This tiny module performs the geocode of a location using the wikimedia APIs, returning the wikipedia page title and the coordinates if available, caching the results for an hour.
+This tiny module performs the geocode of an administrative location (town, city, county, state, country, etc) using the wikimedia APIs, returning the wikipedia page title and the lat, lon coordinates if available, caching the results for an hour.
 For example:

 ```js
 > const {fetchSearchGeo} = require('wikigeocode')